 Sometimes the best photos are the images you least expect.
 Textures of tree bark or rocks, particular shadow patterns, or the way that water moves can all create interest.

-The right light and shade mixture at just the right time of the day. this birch the caught my eye as I moved through some dark forest
+The right light and shade mixture at just the right time of the day.
+This birch tree bark caught my eye as I moved through some dark forest

 If you want to take photos of the night sky you will usually need a tripod to get really spectacular images as you will often need to use a slow exposure time on the camera which has to be dead still to prevent burry images.
 I wont carry a tripod on an extended trip but sometimes you can improvise and use rocks, logs, steps or walls to support the camera to keep it steady.

 I’m a bit old school and have always been taught that photo editing is a last resort.
-For me the last thing I want to do is to edit 1600 photos after a two week trip.
+The last thing I want to do is to edit 1600 photos after a two week trip.
 Take a bit of time , line your shot up and you may not have to do any editing at all.
 In most case all that I do is some minor cropping and when I publishing on the web I will reduce the image size.
-Very rarely do I do any major adjustment.
+Very rarely do I do any image adjustment.

 Alternatively with wildlife sometimes you don’t have an option when something runs, flys or scampers past you at light speed.
 In that case set the shutter to just keep on running.
 In Bhutan I took about 100 photos of the local Blue sheep in a matter of 3 minutes because they wont let you get close.
 I only used about 5 images and deleted the rest.